-Pomona Court and Apartments, Fullerton
+Pomona Court and Apartments

-The Pomona Court and Apartments was built in Fullerton in 1922-1923 by the Fullerton Improvement Company.
+The Pomona Court and Apartments were built in Fullerton in 1922-1923 by the Fullerton Improvement Company.
 The architect of the bungalow units, Frank Keith Benchley, was one of Orange County's earliest licensed architects.
 He designed them in the Craftsman style, very popular at the time.
-The U-shaped plan of the Pomona Court has 4 attached single-story units on each side, and a 2-story, 4-unit building at the far end.
+The U-shaped plan of the Pomona Court has four attached single-story units on each side, and a two-story, four-unit building at the far end.
 Typical of the type is the shared courtyard and garden at the center.
 According to Fullerton Heritage, Pomona Court is one of eight extant bungalow courts in Orange County.
-The Pomona Court and Apartments was placed on the National Register of Historic Places in 2017.
+The Pomona Court and Apartments were placed on the National Register of Historic Places in 2017.

-(Photo credit: Local History Room Fullerton Public Library)
+Photo: Local History Room Fullerton Public Library